AliTaee/AliTaee/README.md

 ## Hi there 👋

-Front-end Developer with 5+ years of experience building responsive websites to web applications.
+Front-end Developer with 4+ years of experience building responsive websites to web applications.
 I enjoy every aspect of the job from the user interface implementation to advanced JavaScript topics.
 I am always trying to learn more and improve my work.
-I enjoy working on pure projects using HTML, CSS, and JavaScript as much as working on front-end libraries and frameworks.

 ### 👨‍💻 My portfolio